alexeyza/raytracer/readme.md

 Follow these steps:

 1. Create a `.txt` file to describe the desired scene (world).
 For examples of some scene files, check the `/examples` directory.
 In general, all directions are described as a 3D vector, while all colors and lights are described as an RGB value.
-2. Call the main application with the `txt` file as the input.
+2. Call the main application with the `txt` scene file as the input.

 ## Beta
 This software is not perfect and may not work properly (currently it is missing some advanced features).